bbkoos/Sentiment-Analytics/README.md

 # Sentiment-Analytics

-# NYTfunctions.R contains a group of functions I wrote that scarpes articles from the front page of the New York Times.
-I use the data I scrape for sentiment analytics.
+### These are a group of scripts that scrape articles from the front page of their respective newspapers.

+## The news papers are The New York Times, CNN, FOX and The Guardian.

+## Personally, I've been collecting data in order to do sentiment analytics.